Thatgamecompany: History

 The company's third project was Journey, which was released on March 13, 2012.
 It was the final game in Thatgamecompany's three-game contract with Sony and was developed by a team of fourteen.
-This team did not include Santiago, who, in order to concentrate on her role as the company's president, was replaced as a producer by Robin Hunicke.
+This team did not include Santiago, who, to concentrate on her role as the company's president, was replaced as a producer by Robin Hunicke.
 The game was in development for three years, despite having been expected to take one year, and the development team faced several problems in expanding the company from seven employees as they began the game to eighteen, and risked running out of money.
 Upon release, the game achieved both critical and commercial success.
 It became the fastest-selling game to date on PlayStation Store in North America and Europe.
 After the game was released, as the company began work on another project, several employees left for other opportunities.
 Santiago left the company to pursue other ventures, designer Chris Bell left to form his own studio The Willderness, and Hunicke resigned to work at Tiny Speck.
 Chen attributes the exodus to the end of Thatgamecompany's three-game contract, and to the fact that the company had run out of money, mandating an unpaid hiatus to all employees until the revenue from Journey came in.

 Once the money from Journey began to arrive, Thatgamecompany brought back several of the employees affected by the cash flow problems, and some new developers.
 The company, with its contract with Sony complete, raised $5.5 million in venture capital funding, which they hope to use to develop future games for multiple platforms without influences by publishers.
 The team then began working on what would become Sky: Children of the Light, and as of June 2013 was made up of around 12 people, only half of whom worked on Journey.
-Thatgamecompany hoped to release the game on "as many platforms as possible", and to include touch controls in an innovative way in the same way their previous games included tilting the controller.
+Thatgamecompany hoped to release the game on "as many platforms as possible" and to use touch controls as distinctively as its previous games had used controller tilt.
 On May 27, 2014, it was reported that the game had received $7 million in funding from Capital Today and a team of other investors.
 While Sky was in development, Thatgamecompany re-released Flow and Flower onto both the PlayStation 4 and the PlayStation Vita, and released an updated port of Journey for the PlayStation 4.
 Sky, a free-to-play multiplayer adventure game, was first released on July 18, 2019.
 Since its release, thatgamecompany has focused on supporting it.